 In addition to internal training and further education, we also support young people externally in the painting and plastering trades, as well as in architecture and building sciences.
-To this end, Sto supports research projects and one-off projects from the construction sector that have a particular focus on the protection of historical buildings and monuments, energy efficiency, or environmentally friendly construction.
-This overarching purpose of the Sto Foundation resumes the Mission Statement of the Sto Group: 'Building with conscience.' and increases awareness of the importance of designing living spaces tailored to environmental and human needs.
-You can find more details about Sto's funding work in section 7, \square page 53.
+Sto supports research projects and one-off projects from the construction sector that have a particular focus on the protection of historical buildings and monuments, energy efficiency, or environmentally friendly construction.
+This overarching purpose of the Sto Foundation resumes the Mission Statement of the Sto Group: "Building with conscience." and increases awareness of the importance of designing living spaces tailored to environmental and human needs.
+You can find more details about Sto's funding work in section 7, page 64.